Parser

 This is the complete pretrained address parser model.
 This model allows using the pretrained weights to predict the tags of any address.

-We offer, for now, only two pretrained models, FastText and BPEmb.
+For now, we offer only two pretrained models, FastText and BPEmb.
 The first one relies on fastText French pretrained embeddings to parse the address, and the second use the byte-pair multilingual subword pretrained embeddings.
-In both cases, the architecture is similar, and performances are comparable; our results are available in this article.
+In both cases, the architecture and performances are similar; our results are available in this article.

 Memory Usage and Time Performance